kryptobi/database-easy-log/README.md

 ## Description
 This framework is an easy way to log any entity changes by the dbContext whether you **added**, **modified** or **deleted** an entity.
 Your project should be structured according to the repository pattern.
-Your repository just needs to inherit from the interface `ILogRepository`.
+Your repository just needs to inherit from the base `LogRepositoryBase`.

 Once you configured everthing its very easy to log your changes.